Choosing The Best Plastic Surgeon to Remove Your Breast ImplantsPosted on February 5, 2020

 Your surgeon should be able to eliminate any leakage of silicone or other problems that may arise during the surgery.
 Start by seeking for a surgeon who has experienced with all types of breast cosmetic procedures, and knows the kind of medical issues that may manifest themselves with implants.
 This surgeon will be more cautious when taking out your breast implants.

 It is best if your plastic surgeon has the certification from the American Board of Plastic Surgery (ABPS).
-Any doctor may claim to be a plastic surgeon, but only board-certified plastic surgeons would have the appropriate surgical training and expertise to perform breast implant removal.
-The website of ABPS lists the names of all board certified surgeons.
+Any doctor may claim to be a plastic surgeon, but only plastic surgeons would have the appropriate surgical training and expertise to perform breast implant removal.
+The website of ABPS lists the names of all surgeons.

-Board certified plastic surgeon Dr. David Kim provides breast implant removal to patients in Beverly Hills, Los Angeles, CA, and surrounding locations.
+plastic surgeon Dr. David Kim provides breast implant removal to patients in Beverly Hills, Los Angeles, CA, and surrounding locations.